 Before Shark Tank, the product was available at 60 Home Depot locations.
 Now, it’s being sold at 350 locations.
 It’s also available at ACE, Burlington Coat Factory, CVS Pharmacy, Kroger, Target, Camping World, and other major retail chains.

-On Amazon, it has an average 3.5-star rating from 317 reviews.
-Since the show, they have released over 10 new products and have become a globally recognized brand.
-The company makes $4 million in annual revenue and is worth an estimated $6 million.
+On Amazon, it has an average 3.5-star rating from 500 reviews.
+Since the show, the business have released over 10 new products and become a globally recognized brand.
+BuggyBeds makes $4 million in annual revenue and is worth an estimated $6 million.